-

 Check our AK DMV Point System section for details.

-Drivers younger than 21 face administrative license revocation if caught operating a motor vehicle, watercraft, or aircraft with any level of alcohol in their systems.
-Revocation is anywhere from 30 days to one year, depending on the offense number.
+Drivers younger than 21 years old face administrative license revocation if caught operating a motor vehicle, watercraft, or aircraft with any level of alcohol in their systems.
+Revocation is anywhere from 30 days to 1 year, depending on the offense number.

 Drivers with instruction permits or provisional licenses face penalties for violations unrelated to alcohol, too.

-For example, a driver has to wait six months after a traffic violation before he can move on to a provisional license (if he currently has an instruction permit) or regular driver’s license (if he currently has a provisional license).
-Too, getting cited for violating any of the restrictions on instruction permits and provisional licenses carries penalties like a $200 fine and two driving record points.
+For example, a driver has to wait 6 months after a traffic violation before he can move on to a provisional license (if he currently has an instruction permit) or regular driver's license (if he currently has a provisional license).
+Too, getting cited for violating any of the restrictions on instruction permits and provisional licenses carries penalties like a $200 fine and 2 points on your driving record.

 For more information about penalties for young drivers, check the Alaska Driver Manual.